realworldocaml/book/other-notes/02-guided-tour.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, `Some` and `None` are explicit tags that are used to construct
 an optional value.
+Note that this takes the place of null values in
+many languages.  [... explain about nullable values ...]

 To get a value out of an option, we again use
 pattern matching.
 Consider the following simple function for printing
 a log entry given an optional time and a message.
 If no time is
 provided (_i.e._, if the time is `None`), the current time is computed